renatogrocha/portfolio/README.md

 ![image](https://github.com/renatogrocha/portfolio/assets/95312669/ef427ed2-f68c-4ee1-a9c6-7e37061ff727)

-There que main content, a header with link for navigation and a footer.
+There is a main content, a header with link for navigation and a footer.
+It was made really simple way, but i'm pretending to improve it in the future, to add more functionalities and increase the design.

 ## Used tools